jugvirpabla/PyBer_Analysis/README.md

 - Software: Jupyter Notebooks, Python, Pandas, Numpy, Matplotlib, Statistics

 ## Summary
 This is a breakdown of the data for the predetermined time frame.
-This shows how many rides, total drivers, and the averages for ride and how the driver made, sorted by the index of city types.
+This table shows how many rides, total drivers, and the averages for ride and how the driver made, sorted by the index of city types.

 ![Table1](https://github.com/jugvirpabla/PyBer_Analysis/blob/master/analysis/Table1.png)